arleen-torregrosa/arleenslow/README.md

 #### About Me
 My passion for research and technology has led me to specialize in data analysis.
 I am a junior data analyst with a background in the cultural sector, specifically musicology.
-I have developed a unique perspective that combines creativity and analytical rigor, allowing me to approach problems from multiple approaches.
+I have developed a unique perspective that combines creativity and analytical rigor, allowing me to solve problems from multiple approaches.

 #### Portfolio Organization